pnp/blog/content/post/simple-reminders-for-any-teams-channel-or-chat-message.md

-For busy people who have their lives invested in Microsoft Teams, whether collaborating with colleagues in Team Channels or using the Chat functionality, it\'s easy to forget:
+For busy people who have their lives invested in Microsoft Teams, whether collaborating with colleagues in Team Channels or using the Chat functionality, it's easy to forget:

 -   To take action or reply to a message
 -   The location of where that message is!
 Is it in a Chat, or a Team Channel?
 How far up do I have to scroll?

-## Outlook\'s solution: a well trodden path for many
+## Outlook's solution: a well trodden path for many

 {{< image alt="Flags in Outlook have been the bridge to emails and task management" src="images/blog/simple-reminders-for-any-teams-channel-or-chat-message/Outlook Flags.png" >}}